mp-se/gravitymon-ble/README.md

 * server-gravitymon-ext-c3: Gravitymon BLE format for esp32 c3 board (with EXT advertising enabled)
 * server-adv-c3: Gravitymon BLE extended advertiserment for esp32 c3 board (with EXT advertising enabled)
 * client-s3: Client that can connect and read both TILT beacon and Gravitymon advertisement

-Gravitymon BLE format requires that the client connects on the server to read the data via a characteristics attribute (can be up to 512 chars).
-Works with client in PASSIVE or ACTIVE mode.

 Gravitymon BLE ext advertising format requires that the is in ACTIVE mode.
 Here the payload is part of the advertisement (can be up to 252 chars)